Dr. Luanda Grazette

 “For select patients, it’s night and day,” she said.
 “We’ve had patients that were able to increase their activity and actually their overall physical condition.
 It also improves the quality of life because patients can engage with their families and connect to the world in a way they wouldn’t be able to if they were hospitalized.”

-If some patients no longer can receive this treatment at home, Grazette expects that some patients would need care in the hospital.
+Without that option, Grazette notes that some patients would need care in the hospital.

 “There may be an increase in hospitalizations,” she said.
 “It’s a burden for the healthcare system but also a burden for patients to not be able to access the medication that they need.”